 Similar to the Zenefits example, Asana offers immediate value by directing customers to the available resources and highlighting several introductory opportunities for learning.
 This example also showcases the different types of content Asana offers – from traditional courses and a video-based web series, to a resources library, and a support community.

 Interested in learning more about Skilljar’s integrations and how we can help you build an effective Customer Education and Onboarding program?
-Check out our resources page and our comprehensive online guide to Customer Education or reach out with the button below.
+Check out our resources page and our comprehensive online guide to Customer Education.